How to Make Money as a Stay-at-Home Mom

 Also, beware of any scams soliciting money for you to be registered in a data entry jobs database.

 If you have an extra room or converted basement or garage to rent out, then you can join the sharing economy and rent out part of your living space on Airbnb.
 You can also list your living space on vacation rental site, such as HomeAway.

-You can not only rent out your living space, but you can also rent out your driveway for parking using sharing platforms, such as Rover Parking, JustPark, Parklee, Panda Parking, Pavemint and CurbFlip.
-There are also platforms to rent out your backyard, such as Nookzy, however this can run you into some legal trouble in certain cities.
+You can not only rent out your living space, but also rent out your driveway for parking using sharing platforms such as Rover Parking, JustPark, Parklee, Panda Parking, Pavemint and CurbFlip.
+There are also platforms to rent out your backyard, such as Nookzy; however, this can cause you some legal trouble in certain cities.

 Related: How to Make Money With Social Media

 Virtual recruiters find candidates for job openings.
-The idea is that virtual recruiters reach out to a large and more diverse pool of applicants using “virtual open houses” where the recruiter can meet with interested candidates online to talk about the company and open positions and using “gatekeeper questionnaires” that screen interested candidates.
+The idea is that virtual recruiters reach out to a large and more diverse pool of applicants using “virtual open houses” where the recruiter can meet with interested candidates online to talk about the company and open positions, using “gatekeeper questionnaires” that screen interested candidates.
 The job of the virtual recruiter is to save time and labor for companies before the company meets candidates face to face.
 Recruiters are usually paid a percentage, so Top Echelon reports that for a $70,000 position, a recruiter making 20 percent would be paid $14,000.